Relating Functional and Imperative Session Types: Conclusion

 \section{Conclusion}

-Disregarding types, the existing imperative and functional session calculi are equally powerful.
+Disregarding types, the imperative and functional session calculi are equally powerful.
 But typing is the essence of a session calculus so that the imperative calculus is strictly less expressive.
-We identify two issues that are responsible for the limitations. \begin{enumerate} \item Identity tracking for channels restricts the usability of functional abstraction.
-With explicit identity, functions are fixed to specific channels and the creation of channels is limited \item Having different typing rules for sending channels and sending (other) data gives rise to lack of abstraction and hinders modularity.
-Moreover, higher-order channel passing has subtle problems that can render a transmitted channel useless. \end{enumerate}
+Two issues are responsible for the limitations. \begin{enumerate} \item Identity tracking for channels restricts the usability of functional abstraction.
+As soon as types represent channel identities, functions are fixed to specific channels in a simply typed system. \item Having different typing rules for sending channels and sending (other) data impedes abstraction and modularity.
+Higher-order channel passing has subtle problems that limit the usefulness of a transmitted channel. \end{enumerate}

-Our results suggest that the type system of VGR severely restricts its expressiveness.
-As the untyped translation demonstrates that both calculi can exhibit the same behaviors, it is an interesting future work to find an extension of VGR's type system such that there are type and semantics preserving translations in both directions.
-One obviously needed extension is polymorphism over identities as demonstrated in the work on Alias Types \cite{DBLP:conf/esop/SmithWM00}, but more work is needed to clarify all issues involved.
+Our results suggest that the simple nature of VGR's type system is the culprit for the severe restrictions on expressiveness.
+On the other hand, the conciseness of VGR programs is appealing to many (imperative) programmers.
+Hence, it is an interesting future work to extend VGR's type system such that there are type and semantics preserving translations in both directions.
+As demonstrated by the work on Alias Types~\cite{DBLP:conf/esop/SmithWM00}, polymorphism over identities is one required ingredient, but more work is needed to clarify all issues involved in such a system.